 This software lab module consists of online training and assessment in Microsoft Access.
 Students learn a comprehensive set of skills, including creating and modifying database tables, defining table relationships, sorting data, creating simple and advanced queries, creating and formatting forms and reports, and creating and running macros.
+Students will be evaluated through a variety of assignments, projects, quizzes and exams in addition to their participation throughout the course.

-Finance
+Finance Instructor Led

 Management of the financial transactions of a business is absolutely critical to its survival.
 This introduction to finance will examine the analysis of changes in financial statements and interpretation of financial statements through ratio analysis, budgeting and profit planning, business plans, the cost of capital, and forms of financing, management of capital structure and capital investment decisions, working capital management and the time value of money, along with business valuation concerns.
+Students will be evaluated through a variety of assignments, projects, quizzes and exams in addition to their participation throughout the course.

-Internal Control
+Internal Control Instructor Led

 The importance of the accounting cycle and of internal control procedures is highlighted with a major hands-on project.
 The project, a realistic business simulation, takes the student through the steps of the accounting process from the origin of transactions through to the preparation of financial statements.
 Emphasis is on the use of documentation and detailed recording and summarizing of events.
 Students will understand and visualize the entire accounting process.
+Students will be evaluated through a variety of assignments, projects, and exams in addition to their participation throughout the course.